Fawazcp/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

 - Watched live stream video from YouTube 3 times to understand how things works because  I am a beginner in Docker
+- Watched video on YouTube about Docker for beginners by [Techworld with Nana](https://youtu.be/pg19Z8LL06w) to get an idea about **Docker**
 - Followed the steps and scripts along with Andrew Brown and successfully created the app in container

 See the snapshot below👇